gemoc/monilog/README.md

 Pushing events to the stream is done through the `append stream` action.
 You must provide a name for the event, and can then specify values held by the occurrence by providing a comma separated list of expressions inside brackets `[...]`.

-The following monilog prints a message to the `log.txt` file and then pushes an occurrence of the `InvalidDel` event with the `uuid` of the current `session`.
+The following monilogger prints a message to the `log.txt` file and then pushes an occurrence of the `InvalidDel` event with the `uuid` of the current `session` whenever an invalid request to delete an item of `todolist` is received.

 ```
 	monilog {